- Last updated:

 Council is required to collect this levy in accordance with the Fire and Emergency Services Act 1990.

-The levy set this financial year is in accordance with the Fire and Emergency Services Legislation (Fees) Amendment Regulation 2018.
+The levy set this financial year is in accordance with the Fire and Emergency Services (Annual Contributions) Amendment Regulation 2022.
 The revenue is sent to the state government.
 It provides for the prevention of, and responses to, fires and other emergency incidents.

 Rural Fire Charge